composer22/coreos-deploy-client/README.md

 Server options:
     -n, --name NAME                  NAME of the service (mandatory).
     -r, --service_version VERSION    VERSION of the service (mandatory).
-    -n, --instances INSTANCES        Number of INSTANCES to deploy. (default: 2).
+    -i, --instances INSTANCES        Number of INSTANCES to deploy. (default: 2).
     -t, --template_filepath TEMPLATE Path and filename to the unit .service TEMPLATE (mandatory).
     -e, --etcd2_filepath ETCD2FILE   Path and filename to the etcd2 key/value ETCD2FILE.
     -b, --bearer_token TOKEN         The API authorization TOKEN for the server.